In this tutorial, will learn how to run Node apps using a process manager named PM2.

 This tutorial will guide you through running your NodeJS applications in production with confidence.

-Installing PM2 is done through NPM module repository.
+As mentioned above, PM2 is installed as an NPM module.
 The installation needs to be done globally to allow any Node application to be managed by it.
+Ensure you use the

 sudo npm install -g pm2

-When running as root becomes compromised, a hacker can obtain root level privileges to your server.
-By running your service with an unprivileged user account, we decrease our security footprint and decrease the amount of damage that can be done.
+On the other hand, by running your service with an unprivileged user account, we significantly decrease our security footprint and the amount of damage that can be done.

 useradd -r -c "pm2 service account" pm2